labyrinthinesecurity/kinglet/README.md

 Kinglet is a python3 script.
 The only module you might have to install is the z3 module...
 Very simple!

+# Disabling interactions

+By default, the INTERACTIVE variable is set to True, meaning that the good king will display a splash screen and ask you some questions.
+Since the first question is whether you want to run one of the tutorial described below, I strongly advise you to let it as it is.

 # Tutorials

+When you run kinglet.py, enter numbers 1 to 4 to select one of the tutorials.

+## Tutorial 1

+## Tutorial 2

+## Tutorial 3

+## Tutorial 4

+# Customization